mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### What got done?

-- Started the first production batch with a contract manufacturer.
+- Started working with a contract manufacturer on their first production batch of TinyPilot Voyager 2a devices.
 - Built my first home server rack.
 - Learned the basics of Nix and NixOS.

 ### Lessons learned

 -
-- Server racks are fun for nerds and their significant others.
+- Server racks are fun for homelab nerds and their significant others.

 ### Goals for next month